briansimiyuj/doctor-appointment-app/README.md

         1. Reuse ModalHeader and pass title and `closeDeleteNote` function from Notes Tab Context as props
         2. Display a message asking the user to confirm the deletion of the note
         3. Create a cancel button and set its onClick event to `closeDeleteNote` function from Notes Tab Context
-        4. Create a confirm delete button
+        4. Create a confirm delete button and set its onClick event to `handleDeleteNote` function from Delete Note Hook

     #### Delete Note Hook